wsxjs/wsxjs/CONTRIBUTING.md

 - Release notes
 - Contributors section (major contributions)

-Thank you for contributing to WSX Framework! 🎉
+Thank you for contributing to WSXJS! 🎉